sheidhen/ps3henhouse/README.md

 PS3HENhouse is a way to self-host the **PS3HEN** exploit, for times when the official link is down.

+Thank you to [Coro](https://www.psx-place.com/members/coro.45940/) and [lmn7](https://www.psx-place.com/members/31541/) from the [PSX-PLACE forums](https://www.psx-place.com) for their work, and to the whole ps3xploit team for PS3HEN in the first place!

 ## How do I use it?

-Follow this tutorial by Coro:
+Follow this tutorial by [Coro](https://www.psx-place.com/members/coro.45940/):
 [(NEW) Auto HEN Installer & OFFLINE Guide](https://www.psx-place.com/threads/new-auto-hen-installer-offline-guide.30400/)

 When part 2 asks you to _start your webserver_, do this bit below: